MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 ### SOLID Principles are not quite right...

-- Two ideas rolled into one
+- One of the principles has two ideas rolled into one
-- One is subordinate to the other
+- One of the principles is subordinate to the other
-- One is not even a practice at all
+- One of the principles is not even a practice at all

 ### Are these principles?